 Grants below £20k have been consolidated throughout this note and all grants received and credited to services below this amount have been moved into the 'Other Small Grants & Contributions Credited to Services' line.
-In addition the previous years grants have been reassessed and some small movements made.

 The Council has received a number of grants and contributions that have yet to be recognised as income as they have conditions attached to them that will require the monies or property to be returned to the giver.
 The balances at the year-end are as follows: